 Another irritation he has discarded is corporate bookings.
 “I only want people in the theatre who want to be there, not because someone else has bought them a ticket!”

-Talking about exhaustion, apart from the TV show Toegang, currently on kykNET (find all the recipes in English on his recently launched blog www.smallcoronations.com), he has also launched some ridiculously delicious cookies available in selected shops and a smart new olive oil range, as well as his latest book of short stories.
+Go to his recently launched blog (www.smallcoronations.com) for all then latest news, he has also launched some ridiculously delicious cookies available in selected shops as well as in the foyer during the shows and regular pop-up shopping events at Atterbury Theatre and a smart new olive oil range, as well as his latest book of short stories.